Blog

 Autism Spectrum Disorder

 Dr Msuya tries to clarify something that most people don’t realize.
 She explains that Autism is not a singular condition but rather a spectrum of disorders.
 Unlike Malaria or the common flu, which have predictable symptoms, Autism presents itself in various forms.
-There’s even a famous quote that has been used to describe Autism – “If you’ve met a child with autism, you’ve met one child with autism.”
+There’s even a famous quote that has been used to describe Autism – “If you meet one person with autism, you’ve met one person with autism.”
 This couldn’t be further from the truth.
 One Autistic child may have totally different behavioral severity and traits from another Autistic child.

 For a clear picture, Dr Msuya gives an example of Abigail and Drew.
 Abigail is a mathematical prodigy who can recall dates and numbers with ease, she even has advanced language abilities.